rkish3721/Eng3/README.md

 ### Reflection

 This assignment was a fun and challenging way.
-I had trouble starting, but I got some help from others.
-This helped me it figure out.
+I had trouble starting, but I got some help from Josh, Ryan and Mr. Helmstetter.
+This helped me figure out some things and finish the assignment.

 ## Distance_Sensor

 ### Description & Code
-For this assignment, we had to first get the distance sensor displaying the distance of an object in the serial monitor.
-Then, we had to get an LED to show how far it was with a corresponding color.
+For this assignment we had to first get the serial to print the distance from the distance sensor.
+Then we had to show this with a corresponding color.

 ```python
 import time